Víctor Mederos

-Víctor Mederos (born June 8, 2001) is a Cuban professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+Víctor Mederos (born June 8, 2001) is a Cuban professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels.
 He made his MLB debut in 2023.

 Early life

 Mederos was born in Santa Clara, Cuba.
 In 2008, his family obtained travel visas allowing them to travel to Costa Rica, and then they traveled to Mexico and then to the United States.
 The family were allowed entry into the United States through the wet feet, dry feet policy.
 They settled in Miami.

-Career

 Amateur career

 Mederos graduated from Westminster Christian School.
 He enrolled at the University of Miami and began his college baseball career with the Miami Hurricanes before transferring to Oklahoma State University to play for the Oklahoma State Cowboys.
 In 2021, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Professional career

+Los Angeles Angels

 The Los Angeles Angels selected Mederos in the sixth round, with the 178th overall selection, of the 2022 Major League Baseball draft.
 He made his professional debut with the High–A Tri-City Dust Devils, making 6 starts and recording a 5.63 ERA with 15 strikeouts in 16 innings of work.
 Mederos began the 2023 season with the Double–A Rocket City Trash Pandas, starting 12 contests and registering a 5.98 ERA with 71 strikeouts across 55 2/3 innings pitched.

 On June 30, 2023, the Angels promoted Mederos to the major leagues for the first time.
 In 3 games for Los Angeles, he posted a 9.00 ERA with 3 strikeouts in as many innings.
 Mederos was optioned to the Triple–A Salt Lake Bees to begin the 2024 season.
-In 4 appearances for the Angels, he struggled to an 0-1 record and 11.81 ERA with 5 strikeouts across 5 1/3 innings pitched.
+In 4 appearances for the Angels, he struggled to an 0–1 record and 11.81 ERA with 5 strikeouts across 5 1/3 innings pitched.

 Mederos was optioned to Triple-A Salt Lake to begin the 2025 season.
-He made five appearances (three starts) for Los Angeles during the regular season, but struggled to an 0-2 record and 7.41 ERA with 14 strikeouts over 17 innings of work.
+He made five appearances (three starts) for Los Angeles during the regular season, but struggled to an 0–2 record and 7.41 ERA with 14 strikeouts over 17 innings of work.
 On August 24, 2025, Mederos was placed on the injured list due to right shoulder inflammation.
 He was transferred to the 60-day injured list on September 3, officially ending his season.

+Mederos was again optioned to Triple-A Salt Lake to begin the 2026 season.
+After allowing seven runs for the Bees in his first start, Mederos was designated for assignment by the Angels on March 29, 2026.